code-423n4/2024-10-coded-estate/README.md

 *All discussions regarding private audits should be considered private and confidential, unless otherwise indicated.*

-Please review the following confidentiality requirements carefully, and if anything is unclear, ask questions in the private audit channel in the C4 Discord.
+Please review the above confidentiality requirements carefully, and if anything is unclear, ask questions in the private audit channel in the C4 Discord.

->>DRAG IN CLASSIFIED IMAGE HERE

 ## Automated Findings / Publicly Known Issues

 The 4naly3er report can be found [here](https://github.com/code-423n4/2024-09-coded-estate/blob/main/4naly3er-report.md).

 _Note for C4 wardens: Anything included in this `Automated Findings / Publicly Known Issues` section is considered a publicly known issue and is ineligible for awards._

 ## 🐺 C4: Begin Gist paste here (and delete this line)

 # Scope